-We are an advocate for community enhancement projects, and we believe that the success of the Pool Replastering will serve as a model for future initiatives.
+Commerce City Youth Athletics has been a steadfast advocate for community enhancement projects, and we believe that the success of the Irrigation System Replacement will serve as a model for future initiatives.
 This project has our full endorsement, and we are committed to supporting its implementation in any way possible.
+CCYA regularly uses the fields at Pioneer Park, and this irrigation replacement will help ensure the fields stay in their current exceptional condition for years to come.